ibm-cloud-docs/monitoring/api/alerting-api.md

 This parameter returns the Unix-timestamp when the alert was created.

-### modifiedOn (integer)
+### description (string)
-{: #alerting-api-parm-modified}

-Defines when an alert was last modified in milliseconds.
-{: note}
+{: #alerting-api-parm-desc}

-This parameter defines the Unix-timestamp when the alert was last modified.
+This parameter descrines the alert.

+The description is available when you view an alert in the *Alerts* section of the Sysdig web UI, and it is included in notification emails.

 ### filter (string)